Go back

 Distance Education (Online Classes and Instructional Technology), 931-221-6625

 Distance Education supports learning, teaching, and technology in the online environment, which impacts online, hybrid, and face-to-face courses.
-Our staff manages and provides resources and training on several technologies used while learning at APSU, including the D2L Brightspace learning management system, Turnitin plagiarism prevention and writing feedback*, Honorlock online proctoring, Zoom for Education, Tutor.com online tutoring, instructional media management, and the SmarterMeasure learning readiness assessment for UNIV 1000.
+Our staff manages and provides resources and training for several technologies used while learning at APSU, including the D2L Brightspace learning management system, Turnitin plagiarism prevention and writing feedback*, Honorlock online proctoring, Respondus LockDown Browser, instructional media management, and the SmarterMeasure learning readiness assessment for UNIV 1000.
 Students may encounter one or more of these instructional technologies in any course.
-Besides direct support to students, Distance Education also collaborates with faculty to improve course quality, technology integration, and design.
+In addition to direct support for students, Distance Education collaborates with faculty to improve course quality, digital accessibility, technology integration, and design.

 Important Tips to Get Started